ajhalili2006/RecapTime-TelegramBot/README.md

 </a>

 The another way to remix this is using Git.
 Follow these:
-- Open terminal and type `$ git clone https://github.com/eternnoir/pyTelegramBotAPI.git`
+- Open terminal and type `git clone https://api.glitch.com/git/garnet-crate`.
+Hit Enter (or Return) to start importing source code from
 $ cd pyTelegramBotAPI
 $ python setup.py install